iamhll/f265enc_doc/source/how_to/main.rst

         \

-    #.  right click the changes to be revereted and choose "revert the selected changes"
+    #.  right click on the changes you want to revert and choose "revert the selected changes"

         .. image:: howToRevertChangePartially_revert.png

         \

-    #.  do not forget to save changes
+    #.  do not forget to save those changes

         .. image:: howToRevertChangePartially_save.png

         \

-(20200923) How to Synchronize with the Remote
+(20211026) How to Synchronize with the Remote
 ---------------------------------------------

     #.  fetch and prune